evanzhong/safety-maps/README.md

 npm install
 npm start
 ```
-Note: ensure that the server is running (and all five above long messages have been outputted), or most client functionality will not work.
+Note: ensure that the server is running first (and all five above long messages have been outputted), or most client functionality will not work.

 ### Accessing Map Data